 If you don’t have a bachelor’s degree in a relevant field, you can consider pursuing a Master’s degree (preferably an MBA).

-Plus, getting the SHRM certification will significantly improve your odds.
+Plus, getting an HR Generalist Certification will significantly improve your odds.

 With the right credentials, you’ll gain a competitive edge over other candidates.

 Build Relevant Experience